0xGingi/audiobookshelf-discord-rpc/README.md

 # audiobookshelf-discord-rpc
 Displays what you're listening to on audiobookshelf on discord!

 * Now Rewritten in Rust!
+[You can find the NodeJS Branch here](https://github.com/0xGingi/audiobookshelf-discord-rpc/tree/Javascript)

 * Note: This will display what you're listening to on any device but you must run this program on a computer with discord installed!